Competency education is a flexible method of teaching that

 Learning outcomes emphasize competencies that include application and creation of knowledge, along with the development of important skills and dispositions.

 Kentucky is embarking on a Competency Education and Assessment (CEA) pilot program.
-RFAs for cohort 1 of the pilot program closed on January 12, 2018.
-Shelby County and Trigg County public schools were officially accepted into the pilot and teams from both districts began work in the spring of 2018.
-The RFA for cohort 2 is now open with an application deadline of November 16, 2018.
+Shelby County and Trigg County public schools were the first two districts officially accepted into the pilot and teams from each began work in the spring of 2018.
+The RFA for cohort 2 closed on November 15, 2018, and districts accepted into cohort 2 will be notified in early 2019.